 Lasker Award given to Dr. Edward Freis for developing drug therapy for moderate hypertension.

-Performed the first successful liver transplants and developed techniques for suppressing the body's natural attempt to reject transplanted tissue.
+Performed the first successful liver transplant with the patient living more than a year after surgery; the procedure relied on new techniques for suppressing the body's natural attempt to reject transplanted tissue.

 Conducted groundbreaking work with radioisotopes that led to the development of modern radioimmunoassay diagnostic techniques.

-Introduced the first mobility and orientation rehabilitation-training program for blind persons.
+Introduced VA’s first mobility and orientation rehabilitation-training program for blind Veterans.

 Established a research lab at the Northport (N.Y.)
 VA medical center to conduct clinical and biomedical research in neuropsychiatric disorders; contribute to the nationwide standardization of diagnostic and treatment methods; and teach the latest concepts and methods in neurology, psychiatry, and neuropathology to VA doctors.